erikpiscator/erikpiscator/README.md

 ### Hi there 👋

+- 👷 Currently working on some personal websites
+- 📖 Learning dbt atm
+- 👯 Always open to collaborate

+Hit me up on [my LinkedIn](https://se.linkedin.com/in/erikpiscator) or write me an email at [erik.piscator@gmail.com](mailto:erik.piscator@gmail.com).
 <!--
 **erikpiscator/erikpiscator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.